-Here are eight common habits that may drive you nuts, and suggestions on how to deal with them without starting a lakeside war.
+Here are seven common habits that may drive you nuts, and suggestions on how to deal with them without starting a lakeside war.

 Hey—parties at the cottage are a fact of life, and it’s best just to grin and bear it if your neighbours want to throw the occasional get-together with loud music.
 More annoying are the neighbours who need to have an audible soundtrack for every single activity, from sitting on the deck to swimming at the beach.
 These folks don’t always realize that not everyone enjoys Hall and Oates’ greatest hits on repeat, so go ahead and (nicely) let them know that you’d appreciate it if they turned the volume down and their speakers away from your property.
 Or see if you can negotiate quiet times—no outside music between 4 and 7 p.m., for example.

 Tinkly, dinkly wind

 Some people love the Zen-like appeal of wind chimes—and others really, really don’t.
 If your neighbours have a set that drives you bananas, suggest they move them to the side of their house furthest from yours.
 Alternately, give them a set made of wood or shells, which aren’t as resonant as metal.